BIG25000/playwright-project-swaglabs-hero-demoqa/README.md

-# Playwright Mini Project - Swag Labs / Hero / DemoQA
+# Playwright Project - Swag Labs / Hero / DemoQA

 This repository is a mini Playwright project for my QA Automation portfolio.
 It contains UI test scripts for **Swag Labs**, **The Internet (Hero)** and **DemoQA**.